josephsasaki/media-polarisation/architecture/ECR/README.md

 ## **Variables**

-The `variables.tf` file defines several variables used for configuring the AWS RDS instance.
+The `variables.tf` file defines several variables used for configuring the ECR instances.
 Some of these variables have default values, but there are others that must be defined in the `terraform.tfvars` file for Terraform to successfully run.
 Only variables without default values are **essential** and must be included in the `terraform.tfvars` file.

 Below is a list of all the variables in `variables.tf`: